prasoonpoi/sqlcmd/doc/users_guide.rst

 comma-separated parameters, in order:

 ``dbname``:
     The name of the database.
-(For SQLite, this is the path to the file.)
+(For SQLite and Gadfly, this is the path to the file.)

 ``dbtype``:
     The database type, as defined by the `Grizzled Utility Library`_'s `db`_